G2 Provides Turn-Key Indoor Environmental Consulting Services

 Water intrusion and mold are both naturally occurring issues that can create serious problems if not mitigated properly.
 A leaky pipe or roof, wet sheetrock or flooring, flooding or any other issue that causes or increases moisture may ultimately lead to mold growth if not completely dried within 48 hours.
 Mold can flourish inside walls and in dark, damp places where it can’t be seen.
 Many people become sick when inhaling mold spores over time.
 Upper respiratory infections, sinus issues and general feelings of illness are common symptoms reported by employees who work in buildings with excessive mold growth.

-G2 consultants are indoor environmental experts who give you peace of mind when it comes to indoor environmental concerns and compliance issues.
+G2 Consultants’ team of indoor environmental experts gives you peace of mind when it comes to indoor environmental concerns and compliance issues.
 We know our clients’ businesses wall to wall and floor to ceiling.

 We love it when a solution is as basic as a change in ventilation or the removal of a particular cleaning agent.
 We also understand that truly effective health and safety programs are a continual process.
 And we work to provide solutions that boost your company’s bottom line.
 For in-depth investigations, G2 works with you to look at all the possibilities, perform any necessary strategic sampling and deliver reliable results.